chaveamin/docs/src/app/lagom/changelog/page.md

 ###### فرم سفارش

 {% label type="fix" %}{% /label %} Resolved an issue where the "Custom Language List" feature was not working on order process pages.

 {% label type="fix" %}{% /label %} Other minor appearance fixes.

+{% /changelog %}

+{% changelog version="2.3.2" date="2025-01-17" compatibility="WHMCS 8.12.0 - 8.12.1" %}

+###### ناحیه کاربری

+{% label type="new" %}{% /label %} Compatibility with the WHMCS 8.12.0 and 8.12.1.

+{% label type="fix" %}{% /label %} Resolved an issue with adding new payment method on the "Payment Methods" page.

+{% label type="fix" %}{% /label %} Fixed the "Renew" function available in the dropdown menu on the "My Domains" page, while using the "Enable Dynamic AJAX Loading for Data Tables" feature

+{% label type="fix" %}{% /label %} Other minor appearance fixes.

+###### فرم سفارش

+{% label type="new" %}{% /label %} Compatibility with the WHMCS 8.12.0 and 8.12.1.

+{% label type="fix" %}{% /label %} Resolved an issue with the display of the "Continue" button bar appearing after adding a domain on the "Domain Registration" page using the "Default" page template

+{% label type="fix" %}{% /label %} Other minor appearance fixes.